Shloka: When LLMs, Faith Meet Climate Action

 Comparative Study Design

-To validate Shloka's effectiveness, I designed a comprehensive comparative study against existing climate games.
-This wasn't just about proving our game was better—it was about understanding what specific elements of cultural integration drive engagement.
+To validate Shloka's effectiveness, I designed a comprehensive comparative evaluation against 9 existing climate games.
+This study wasn't just about proving our game performed better—it was about understanding what specific elements of cultural integration drive engagement and learning.
+By comparing Shloka against diverse approaches (simulation games, narrative adventures, puzzle games, etc.), I could identify whether religious integration was genuinely transformative or just interesting theming.

 Study Protocol